TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 - interactive prompt
 - :option:`-c` option
-- running from stdin
+- running kutoka stdin
-- running directly from a source or bytecode file
+- running directly kutoka a source or bytecode file

 Note that ``__main__.__spec__`` is always ``None`` in the last case, *even if* the file could technically be imported directly as a module